Elisha Dyer Jr.: Early life

 Dyer was born in Providence, Rhode Island.
 He was the son of Rhode Island Governor Elisha Dyer (1811–1890) and Anna Jones (née Hoppin) Dyer (1815–1884).
 His siblings included George Rathbun Dyer (1834–1851), Anna Jones Dyer Hubbard (1844–1884), Gabriel Bernon Dyer (1847–1902), and William Jones Dyer (1850–1915).

 He earned a bachelor's degree in chemistry from Brown University and a Ph.D. in chemistry from the University of Giessen.
-While attending Brown, he joined the Zeta Psi Fraternity.
+While attending Brown, he joined the Zeta Psi fraternity.

 Career

 Military service

 Dyer's military career began in October 1856 when he enlisted in the First Light Infantry, a prestigious unit of the Rhode Island Militia located in Providence.
-On April 8, 1858 he was appointed by his father as a colonel and aide-de-camp on his father's military staff.
+On April 8, 1858, at the age of eighteen, he was appointed by his father as a colonel and aide-de-camp on his father's military staff.
 He relinquished the position when his father left office in May 1859.

 On the outbreak of the Civil War, Dyer enlisted as the 4th sergeant of the 1st Light Artillery Battery of Rhode Island on April 15, 1861.
 Sergeant Dyer was sent with the battery to Easton, Pennsylvania to train other volunteer artillery units.
 Dyer was discharged shortly after his arrival due to accidental injuries he suffered after an explosion of a limber chest, on April 21, 1861.